rayb/epf_skeleton/README.md

 * how clean (almost boilerplate) server controllers can be using epf
 * how to load an array of models and update a list using epf

+## Other useful techniques

-(epf_skeleton) also illustrates other useful ember techniques such as:
+Epf_skeleton also illustrates other useful ember techniques such as:
 * how to toggle editing properties to offer an easy edit mode
 * a simple selection highlighting technique for lists
 * how to use outlets for in place editing